IRS whistleblower tax take plunges, senator frets

 Republican Senator Charles Grassley, who wrote the 2006 legislation that overhauled the program, said the report showed the IRS is driving away whistleblowers.

-“The way the IRS and Treasury Department have handled the whistleblower program enacted more than five years ago is inexcusable,” Grassley said in a June 21 statement.
+“The way the IRS and Treasury Department have handled the whistleblower program enacted more than five years ago is inexcusable,” Grassley said in a June 21 statement to IRS Commissioner Doug Shulman and Treasury Secretary Timothy Geithner.

 “The lack of progress is demoralizing valuable whistleblowers,” he said.